 If you don’t have a Charles Schwab account and you want to sign up, I can get you a $100 sign-up bonus.
 Just send me an email at email@example.com and I’ll email you the referral link.
 This won’t sign you up to our mailing list and I’m not going to spam you.
 This is just a thank you for reading.

 If you do want to sign up for our weekly mailing list of stories, please use the form on the top right corner of this page.

 Crossing into each country is an adjustment to get used to the new currency.
 Panama and Ecuador use the USD.
-They were fairly easy but still an adjustment as we had already gotten used to other currency before entering.
+They were fairly easy but still an adjustment as we had already gotten used to other currencies before entering.

 Colombia had the biggest sticker shock for us.
 You want 10,000 pesos for a meal!?
 Oh, that’s only $3.55 USD.

 TOTAL = 340 BS /$49.56